π Table of Contents

 How to File Your BOC-3

-1. Choose a blanket filing service — Look for transparent pricing and fast turnaround.
-(Or let us handle it.)
+- Choose a blanket filing service β Look for transparent pricing and fast turnaround.

-2. Provide your information — Business name, USDOT number, MC/FF/broker number, and contact details.
+- Provide your information β Business name, USDOT number, MC/FF/broker number, and contact details.

-3. They file electronically — The form is submitted to the FMCSA on your behalf.
+- They file electronically β The form is submitted to the FMCSA on your behalf.

-4. Confirmation — You'll receive confirmation that your BOC-3 is on file.
-You can verify it on the FMCSA's SAFER system.
+- Confirmation β You'll receive confirmation.
+Verify it on the FMCSA's SAFER system.

 When Should I File?

 File your BOC-3 as soon as you submit your OP-1 application (or even the same day).
-There's no reason to wait — your authority can't activate without it, and it only takes a few minutes.
+There's no reason to wait β your authority can't activate without it.
 Don't let this be the thing that delays your start date.

 Does a BOC-3 Expire?